VIRUS DIARY: A pandemic, a layoff & a suddenly stay-home dad

 When Dave put away his steel-toed boots and safety goggles, he traded one world for another.
 His daily work had been linear: Water, barley, yeast and hops make a much-appreciated bubbly beverage.
 Raising kids is more like climbing a mountain in roller skates.
 It’s fun, but each day ends pretty much where it started.

 In the life of a small child, 2 1/2 months is a long time.
 During our quarantine, Dave got the chance to watch their growing minds more closely, even as he wondered whether his own would make it through intact.
-With playgrounds and playdates off limits, taking them to the trail was was a lifeline, and he grew his reserves of patience, creativity, and confidence in a well-stocked backpack.
+With playgrounds and playdates off limits, taking them to the trail was a lifeline, and he grew his reserves of patience, creativity, and confidence in a well-stocked backpack.

 Meanwhile, I set up to work at the dining room table, covering the mounting toll of the coronavirus and even an earthquake.
 I oversaw some math lessons and learned to stop apologizing as the kids catapulted themselves into Zoom meetings.